|The Best Investment You'll Ever Make

 managed to pay back every cent of the loans.

-and still going up.
-Now she was earning a salary that could genuinely help us
+Now she was earning a salary that could genuinely help us with investing for

 Can you see how important it was for us to bite the bullet and pay for this